kpassapk/blog/content/posts/happyapi-temporal.md

 [temporal]: https://temporal.io

-Although this is example is simple, it shows how we can implement applications that have resources with long-running setup, potentially involving other systems or people in the loop, all without talking about UI concerns or handlers.
+Although this is example is simple, it shows how we can implement applications that have resources with long-running setup, potentially involving other systems or people in the loop.

 ## Auth colors